ying-2016/MDA/README.md

-# MEDA
+# MDA
-The main code of MEDA.
+The main code of MDA.
 ## Prerequisite
 Matlab 2019b
 And we use LR classifier from LIBLINEAR, which is a library for large-scale regularized linear classification and regression